zoisite-rb/zoisite-rb/guides/source/debugging_rails_applications.md

 When you actually need to journey into your running source code, the debugger is your best companion.

-The debugger can also help you if you want to learn about the Rails source code but don't know where to start.
-Just debug any request to your application and use this guide to learn how to move from the code you have written into the underlying Rails code.
+The debugger can also help you if you want to learn about the Zoisite source code but don't know where to start.
+Just debug any request to your application and use this guide to learn how to move from the code you have written into the underlying Zoisite code.

-Rails 7 includes the `debug` gem in the `Gemfile` of new applications generated by CRuby.
+Zoisite 7 includes the `debug` gem in the `Gemfile` of new applications generated by CRuby.
 By default, it is ready in the `development` and `test` environments.
 Please check its [documentation](https://github.com/ruby/debug) for usage.